Giorgio Chiellini: How brilliant is the Italy defender?

 "We know each other's game inside out.
 It comes very naturally.
 You don't have to think about the other things you normally would when playing with someone else.
 We can share the workload and it allows us to both be leaders.
 That is crucial."

 "Which defenders gave me the hardest time?
 There are two: Chiellini and Sergio Ramos.
-They are both tough and physical.
-They know all the tricks in the book but are always within the rules.
-It is difficult but also fun to play against them."
+They're both tough and physical.
+They know all the tricks in the book but always play within the rules.
+It's difficult but also fun to play against them."

 "He’s an amazing defender.
 My first start for England, probably the first five minutes, he made a challenge and I had a dead leg for about ten minutes.
 So it was a good welcome.”